sindhureddie03/sindhureddie03/README.md

 # 💫 About Me:
 Hi, I'm Sindhu!
 I'm currently pursuing a degree in Computer Science Engineering (CSE).
 I have a strong passion for technology and programming, with experience in Python Java and C++.
-I'm skilled in working with databases using SQL and have a solid foundation in web development, including HTML, CSS, and JavaScript.
+I have a solid foundation in web development, including HTML, CSS, and JavaScript.
 Additionally, I utilize version control systems like Git and GitHub to manage my projects effectively.
 I'm excited to collaborate and learn more in the tech community!

 ## 🌐 Socials: